Sketch-Turner/AWBW-Damage-Calculator-Plus/README.md

 ## Experimental Features
 Experimental features can be accessed by using the Dev Settings shortcut.
 Use <img src="images/tutorial/keyboard_shortcut.png" width="128px" height="32px"/> to access the Dev Settings.
 Toggle buttons for the experimental features will appear at the top of the calculator.

-### Luck Display
-The slider may be used to see the probability that an attack will do damage greater than or equal to the selected value.

 ### Safe Mode
 By default, changes to the defender or attackers that break game logic are not allowed.
 An alternate cursor will be used when hovering over an attribute that may not be altered.
 All attributes of the first attack may be changed.